bognikol/aflonstack/README.md

 # Aflon

-Aflon is strongly-typed object-oriented old-school UI framework for Web.
+Aflon is strongly-typed object-oriented old-school UI framework for web.

 Compared to functional/declarative UI frameworks (React, Angular), Aflon is based on **stateful** components and extensive use of inheritance and encapsulation.